 Another consultation took place in May - July 2017 allowing people to comment on

 the design of the new building.
 Again, there was an over-whelming support from the

-local community and a planning application is expected to be submitted in November
+local community and the planning application was submitted in July 2018

-The proposed community centre incorporates three different size rooms which can be
+The proposed community centre incorporated three different size rooms which could

-let separately or together.
-A large room on the upper floor could accommodate up to
+be let separately or together.
+A large room on the upper floor could accommodate up

-180 people.
-The smaller rooms, on the ground floor, are suitable for about 40 and
+to 180 people.
+The smaller rooms, on the ground floor, would be suitable for about

-The Parish Council office is on the ground floor with a separate entrance.
+The Parish Council office would be on the ground floor with a separate entrance.

-Parking is provided between the new building and the library with further spaces
+Parking was provided between the new building and the library with further spaces

 at the rear.